Mouhamed Belkheir

-Mouhamed Menaour Belkheir (born 2 January 1999) is a French professional footballer who plays as a forward for Portuguese club Vilafranquense.
+Mouhamed Menaour Belkheir (born 2 January 1999) is a professional footballer who plays as a forward for Belgian club RAAL La Louvière, on loan from the Dutch club Fortuna Sittard.
+Born in France to Algerian parents, he has represented Algeria at youth international level.

 Career

 In 2018, Belkheir signed for Brescia Calcio in the Italian second division from Inter Milan, one of Italy's most successful clubs, where he suffered injuries during his last season there.

 In 2019, he was sent on loan to A.D.
 Sanjoanense in the Portuguese third division.

-In 2020, Belkheir signed for Leixões S.C. in the Portuguese second division.
+In 2020, Belkheir signed for Leixões in the Portuguese second division.

+On 5 July 2023, Belkheir moved to Fortuna Sittard in the Netherlands on a two-year contract.
+On 8 July 2024, he was loaned to RAAL La Louvière in Belgium, with an option to buy.